M4cs/M4cs/README.md

 ![Stars](https://img.shields.io/github/stars/M4cs/pixcryption)

 Pixcryption's goal is to offer a new form of steganography/encryption through imagery.
-It uses a random seeded UUID to generate a user_key which matches RGB perfect values to match to unicode characters.
+It uses a random seeded UUID to generate a user_key which matches RGB perfect values to match to Unicode characters.
 Uses AES OCB encryption.

 ## Who I've Been Listening To This Week